pulgamecanica/AOC2023/day04/README.md

 matches = (@numbers & @winners).size
 ```

-Although this can only work if there are no repeated values on the winners
+Although this can only work if there are no repeated values on the winners list

+#### Thank you Hedghog (@Caleb-T-Owens) for this awesome insight!

 ### Part 2